Skip to main content

 Closed-loop systems

-Closed loop geothermal heat pumps work by circulating a solution of antifreeze through a closed loop which is buried or submerged.
-This allows for an exchange of heat between the heat pump refrigerant and the antifreeze system which cools or heats the home.
+Closed-loop geothermal heat pumps work by circulating a solution of antifreeze through a closed loop that is buried or submerged.
+This allows heat exchange between the heat pump refrigerant and the antifreeze system that cools or heats the home.
 This type of system can be limited by location because it often requires digging underground.

 Open-loop systems

-In contrast to the more commonly used closed-loop systems, these systems use surface water for the heat exchange process.
+In contrast to the more commonly used closed-loop systems, these systems use surface water for heat exchange.
 After the process is complete, the water returns to the ground via a well.
-The advantage of this type of system is that it doesn’t require additional digging underground.
-However, it is only practical in areas that there is a readily available supply of clean fresh water as well as ensuring that the local codes and regulations around using fresh water are followed.
+The advantage of this type of system is that it doesn't require additional digging underground.
+However, it is only practical in areas with a readily available supply of clean, fresh water and that local codes and regulations around using fresh water are followed.

 Significant heating and cooling cost savings

-According to the Environmental Protection Agency (EPA), property owners who install geothermal heat pumps can save up to 70 percent on heating costs and up to 50 percent on cooling costs, which can add up to more than $1,000 in savings every year.
-Given this level of energy savings, geothermal systems typically see payback periods between 5 and 7 years, making GSPHs a great long-term financial investment.
+According to the Environmental Protection Agency (EPA), property owners who install geothermal heat pumps can save up to 70 percent on heating costs and up to 50 percent on cooling costs, adding up to more than $1,000 in savings yearly.
+Given this level of energy savings, geothermal systems typically see payback periods between 5 and 7 years, making GSPHs a tremendous long-term financial investment.

 Environmentally friendly

-Compared to traditional fossil fuel-based home heating and cooling technologies, ground source heat pumps are a more environmentally friendly option.
-Unlike boilers or furnaces, geothermal heat pumps don’t require the combustion of fossil fuels to produce heat.
-GSHPs do rely on electricity to run, however, and if you don’t generate your own renewable electricity, you’ll likely be running your heat pump with grid electricity, which often comes from a mix of fossil fuel and renewable sources.
+Compared to traditional fossil fuel-based home heating and cooling technologies, ground-source heat pumps are a more environmentally friendly option.
+Unlike boilers or furnaces, geothermal heat pumps don't require the combustion of fossil fuels to produce heat.
+GSHPs rely on electricity to run.
+If you don't generate your renewable electricity, you'll likely be running your heat pump with grid electricity, which often comes from a mix of fossil fuel and renewable sources.

-Even if you run your heat pump on non-renewable electricity, the high efficiency of ground source heat pumps means that you’ll still use less fossil fuel-produced energy than with a furnace or boiler.
-Ground source heat pumps can be over 400 percent efficient, meaning they can convert one unit of electricity to 4 or more equivalent units of heating or cooling to your property.
-For reference, traditional fossil fuel furnaces have efficiencies around 70 to 90 percent.
+Even if you run your heat pump on non-renewable electricity, the high efficiency of ground source heat pumps means that you'll still use less fossil fuel-produced energy than with a furnace or boiler.
+Ground source heat pumps can be over 400 percent efficient, meaning they can convert one unit of electricity to 4 or more equivalent units of heating or cooling on your property.
+For reference, traditional fossil fuel furnaces have around 70 to 90 percent efficiencies.

 GSHPs work well in almost all climates

-While the efficiency of air source heat pump systems is impacted by outside temperatures (as they use the temperature of the air to collect and disperse heat), ground source heat pumps are almost completely unaffected by cold or warm climates.
-This is because the earth exists at an almost constant temperature underground everywhere, regardless of the air temperature above ground.
-Extreme climates or areas with particularly wet soils may impact the type of heat pump you’ll want to install, but in general, geothermal heat pumps work well no matter the climate thanks to the constant heat of the earth.
+While the efficiency of air-source heat pump systems is impacted by outside temperatures (as they use the temperature of the air to collect and disperse heat), ground-source heat pumps are almost entirely unaffected by cold or warm climates.
+This is because the earth exists at a nearly constant temperature underground everywhere, regardless of the air temperature above ground.
+Extreme environments or areas with particularly wet soils may impact the type of heat pump you'll want to install, but in general, geothermal heat pumps work well no matter the climate, thanks to the constant heat of the earth.

 Here are some disadvantages of installing a ground source heat pump to keep in mind as you’re evaluating your heating and cooling options: